youyanggu/covid19_projections/past-updates.md

 Here you will find some of our past updates.

+* *January 20:* Our new [county-level summary](/infections/summary-counties) page is now searchable, allowing for fast lookup of specific counties.
+Originally created on Jan 5, we present the best and worst-impacted counties in a sortable, downloadable table format.
 * *January 14:* We broke down vaccine doses administered into 1st and 2nd doses.
 You can find this on our [Path to Herd Immunity](/path-to-herd-immunity) page, or on all of our plots.
 * *January 12:* We added vaccination plots to the infections page for every US state (and nationally) based on the latest [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations).
 For example, see the vaccination progress for the [US](/infections/us).
 Scroll down or [click here](#view-us-infections-estimates) to find your state.
 See a map of the vaccination progress for all 50 states [here](/maps-infections).
 * *January 7:* See our [new thread](https://twitter.com/youyanggu/status/1347266544946929665) for an analysis of existing COVID-19 population immunity and its correlation with the severity of this current wave.